Growing Veggie Lovers

 Want to grow veggie lovers?
-Today I am guest posting over at Peanut Blossom.
 Do your kids gripe about having to take “one more bite”?
 Do they whine when they see green on their plate?

 One of my favorite, sure fire ways to get kids to not only eat, but enjoy veggies is to challenge them to a crunching contest.
 This works every time with fresh veggies if delivered with enthusiasm.
 Here are a few tips to help your delivery: